Precision Steel Parallels

 Parallels allow presses to be versatile manufacturing machines among an array of industrial machinery that produce tool and die cut parts.

-Typically, the steel parallels are cut from A36 or 1020 hot rolled steel and ground to the required height.
+Typically, the steel parallels and riser blocks are cut from A36 or 1020 hot rolled steel and ground to the required height.
 Precision Grinding can provide the material, stress relieving and grinding for these steel parallels or riser blocks.
 We can also finish machine the clamping slots and drill and tap the required holes for mounting the parallel risers.

 Risers, Pins, Columns